Advisory Council & Board

-Fred is Dean of the School of Accounting & Taxation at Golden Gate University.
-He received his JD from UCLA, practiced as a tax lawyer for 18 years, worked as a tax accountant for 18 years, and managed a couple of years as a management consultant.
-He has been a member of the GGU adjunct tax faculty since 1983, and a member of the tax advisory board.
-Fred retired from PricewaterhouseCoopers (PwC) in 2014 and has served as the dean of the Bruce F. Braden School of Tax since October of 2014.
-He holds an active CPA license in California and Colorado and is an inactive member of the California State Bar.
+Previously, Fred was a partner at PricewaterhouseCoopers (PwC) where he led the the consultancy on tax.
+He holds an retired CPA license in California and Colorado and is an inactive member of the California State Bar.
 Fred and his wife Ronda have two kids (both off in grad school), who provide constant coaching on the world from a millennial student’s perspective.
 Fred loves to play tennis and golf and is constantly puttering around the house with his tools.

 Dr. Candace Pert was an internationally recognized pharmacologist who has published over 250 scientific articles on peptides and their receptors and the role of these neuropeptides in the immune system.
 Dr. Candace Pert received her Ph.D. in pharmacology from Johns Hopkins University School of Medicine, served as Chief of the Section on Brain Biochemistry of the Clinical Neuroscience Branch of the National Institute of Mental Health (NIMH), held a Research Professorship in the Department of Physiology and Biophysics at Georgetown University School of Medicine in Washington, DC, and then served as the Scientific Director of RAPID Pharmaceuticals, Inc.